 The global sports nutrition market is valued to more than 15 billion USD.
 Protein supplements is a substantial part of that.
 You can get it in all kinds of forms.
 Powder, shakes, chocolate, pancakes and even milk, to mention a few.
 Do you need it and should you use it?
-The answer to that question is simple – NO.

 The great majority of athletes get enough proteins from a healthy diet.
 Even if the need for protein varies between different kinds of sports, and is increased for athletes in growth, it doesn´t change a thing.
 The fact is, that if you exercise or even work out to build muscles, you probably eat more.
 That is more than enough to cover the bodies need for proteins.

 The conclusions concerning protein intake are diverging.
 A previous meta-analysis concluded that ingestion of more than 1.6g/kg bodyweight a day, did not increase strength og muscles.
 Later results from another study, suggests that 2.2 g/kg bodyweight is beneficial for well trained athletes training for strength.
 High intake of proteins are also associated with increased energy expenditure.